ezYakaEagle442/aro-java-petclinic-mic-srv/README.md

 java -jar spring-petclinic-api-gateway\target\spring-petclinic-api-gateway-2.6.3.jar --server.port=8085
 ```

-Every microservice is a Spring Boot application and can be started locally using IDE ([Lombok](https://projectlombok.org/) plugin has to be set up) or `../mvnw spring-boot:run` command.
-Please note that supporting services (Config and Discovery Server) must be started before any other application (Customers, Vets, Visits and API).
+Every microservice is a Spring Boot application and can be started locally.
+Please note that supporting services (Config Server) must be started before any other application (Customers, Vets, Visits and API).
-Startup of Tracing server, Admin server, Grafana and Prometheus is optional.
+Startup Admin server is optional.
 If everything goes well, you can access the following services at given location:
 * AngularJS frontend (API Gateway) - http://localhost:8080
 * Admin Server (Spring Boot Admin) - http://localhost:9090

 The `master` branch uses an MS openjdk/jdk:11-mariner Docker base.

 ## Understanding the Spring Petclinic application